-In this research, remote sensing technique is adopted as an indirect measurement to study and predict (Surface) Urban Heat Island areas in Ibadan urban.
-Also, this method is a quantitative remote sensing study of temperature changes, a promising application, currently still limited.
-This approach is not subjective as early believed and adopted but objective.
-It gives us a detailed view and places that fall under UHIs areas [7], [25].
-This approach also shows us areas that may not qualify for UHI when subjective method was used but could be included in this objective approach.
-This approach has explained the fact that remote sensing is an objective method and technically quantifies UHI while transverse method is a subjective approach in studying the phenomena.
-Also, UHI has created temperature hotspots in our urban centers which are known as UHI areas.
-Remote sensing approach forms a suitable means to give us detailed view of areas that fall under UHI conventionally using the LULC to assess such changes.
-The objectives of this research include: (1) To examine land use land cover changes in Ibadan from 1984 to 2011; (2) To derive and study changes in Land surface temperature (LST) in Ibadan for 1984, 2000 and 2011; and (3) To map Heat Island areas in Ibadan for 1984, 2000 and 2011.
+In this research, remote sensing technique was adopted as an indirect measurement to study and predict (Surface) Urban Heat Island areas in Ibadan urban.
+This method is a quantitative remote sensing study of temperature changes, a promising application, currently still limited.
+Also, this approach is not subjective as early believed and adopted but objective.
+It gives us a detailed view and places that fall under Urban Heat Island areas [7], [25].
+This approach as well shows us areas that may not qualify for Urban Heat Island when subjective method was used but could be included in this objective approach.
+This approach has explained the fact that remote sensing is an objective method and technically quantifies Urban Heat Island, while, transverse method is a subjective approach in studying the phenomena.
+In addition, Urban Heat Island has created temperature hotspots in our urban centers which are known as Urban Heat Island areas.
+Remote sensing approach forms a suitable means to give us detailed view of areas that fall under Urban Heat Island conventionally using the LULC to assess such changes.
+The objectives of this research include: (1) To examine land use land cover change in Ibadan from 1984 to 2011; (2) To derive and study changes in land surface temperature in Ibadan from 1984 to 2011; and (3) To map Heat Island areas in Ibadan for 1984, 2000 and 2011.
 For proper comprehension, this study is divided into four sub titles, namely: (a) assessing changes in the land use land cover; (b) assessing changes in the land surface temperature; (c) assessing changes in vegetation density; and finally, (d) mapping Urban Heat Island areas in Ibadan between 1984 and 2011 using GIS techniques.